wix/stylable/_docs/references/pseudo-classes.md

 The `-sb-states` directive rule can be defined only for simple selectors like [tag selector](./tag-selectors.md), [class selector](./class-selectors.md) and [root](./root.md).

-### Name custom pseudo-classes and assign a style to them
+## Name custom pseudo-classes and assign a style to them

-Name `toggled` and `loading` as custom pseudo-classes and assign different colors to them.
-The [.root](./root.md) selector is added to the custom pseudo-class.

-To define custom states, you tell Stylable the list of possible custom states that the CSS declaration may be given, using the Stylable directive rule `-st-states`:
+To define custom states for a simple selector, you tell **Stylable** the list of possible custom states that the CSS declaration may be given.
+You can then target the states in the context of the selector.
+In this example `toggled` and `loading` are added to the root selector and then assigned different colors.

-> *Note*: `-st-states` directive rule may only be defined for simple selectors like [tag selector](./tag-selectors.md), [class selector](./class-selectors.md) and [root selector](./root.md).

 CSS API:
 ```css